-However, the Harry Potter Photographic Exhibition in heart of London’s Covent Garden is a must for any die-hard fan and one of the best February half term activities London.
-It gives a behind the scenes look at many of the scenes from the iconic film series!
+However, the Harry Potter Photographic Exhibition in heart of London’s Covent Garden is for any die-hard fan and one of the best February half-term activities in London.
+It gives a behind-the-scenes look at many parts of the iconic film!

-After wandering around and taking many Instagram worthy photos, families can rest their tired feet at London’s only bottled Butterbeer bar.
+After wandering around and taking photos, families can rest their tired feet at London’s only bottled Butterbeer bar.
 In fact, they have the opportunity to take a few bottled Butterbeer home.

-Families can head to Southbank Centre to enjoy a number of family-friendly activities for half term in London.
-The Imagine Children’s Festival has 160 events happening in 12 days.
+Head to Southbank Centre to enjoy a number of family-friendly activities for half term in London.
+The Imagine Children’s Festival has 160 events happening in 10 days.
 Over half of the events are free of charge and there is a lot to choose from.